 I started eating intuitively a few years ago and of course I gained some weight.
 That made me really upset, so I went back to dieting.
 It wasn’t until 2016 that I truly began listening to my body and follow the Intuitive Eating guidelines; eating when hungry and stopping when full.

 I now find my anxiety around food has almost completely gone, although I’ll admit I still get a little worried when I have to eat whilst travelling.
 However, this is an ongoing project for me and one that I’m committed to working on to create a more balanced relationship with food.
+I absolutely support the Intuitive Eating method especially if you’ve had a history of anxiety around food, or been a yo-yo dieter for years.
+It really is a great piece of writing which can help retrain your brain to properly respond to hunger cues again, the way your body is supposed to.

 Have you given up any bad habits in order to improve your mental health?